 What Counts as a Boutique Hotel

 The term "boutique" gets stretched in Amsterdam — but most agree on three traits: fewer than 75 rooms, design-led or historical character, and personalised service.
 Expect to pay €250–€700/night for true boutique in central Amsterdam, with a sub-€200/night band of smaller boutique guesthouses on the city’s edge.
 Below are the city’s best by category.
+The line between a top boutique and a small five-star is blurry; the grandest names overlap with our roundup of Amsterdam luxury hotels, while the page sits within our wider where to stay in Amsterdam guide.

 Canal-House Boutique Hotels